-When you look at Care Pro Christina’s interaction with Mdm Ganesiah, a senior she cares for every week, the tight friendship between them is clear for all to see – the duo are practically inseparable.
-The scene today is a far cry from how it was when they first met.
+When you look at Christina’s interaction with Mdm Ganesiah, a senior she cares for every week, the tight friendship between them is clear for all to see – the two are practically inseparable.
+This scene today is a far cry from how it was when they first met.